Home » Volunteer Programs »

 STUDENT ELECTIVE OPPORTUNITIES

 We are able to provide specialist elective placements for students in Tanzania.
 Students looking to enjoy a unique overseas elective experience can do so with PMGY.
 Learn directly from health professionals in medical settings like no other.
-As a medical volunteer in Tanzania, you can specify during the online application process which clinical elective you wish to undertake.
+As a Tanzania medical volunteer, you can specify during the online application process which clinical elective you wish to undertake.
 More specifically, highlight your elective experience in the ‘Special Requirements’ section of the online application.
 The PMGY Tanzania team will then have everything planned and in place for your elective in Tanzania.

 Medical – Gain medical work experience in Tanzania on your medical elective overseas.
 Spend time in several departments of a large government hospital to see what specialisation stands out for you.
 Observe professional doctors and sit in on patient consultations to experience first-hand the life of a doctor in Tanzania.
 Ask them questions and make notes as you learn about different medical procedures.
 Most importantly, develop an understanding of how doctors adapt to the challenging circumstances of a lack of funding and resources.

 Midwifery – Work in the maternity ward of a large government hospital as part of your Tanzania midwifery elective.
 Shadow doctors and midwives and provide support to expectant mothers during the labour period.
-Observe births and caesarean sections as you witness first-hand the role of a midwife in the birthing process in Tanzania.
+Observe births and cesarean sections as you witness first-hand the role of a midwife in the birthing process in Tanzania.
 Provide postnatal care as you talk to mothers about family planning and birth control.
 Finally, learn from medical professionals and the advice they give expectant mothers during the labour period.

 Nursing – Join a nursing elective in Tanzania to learn first-hand from local doctors and nurses.
 Observe them closely as you gain a close insight into their daily schedule.
 Spend your time in a large government hospital in the Kilimanjaro region rotating through different hospital departments at your leisure.
 Choose to specialise in one of the departments if you wish.
 Improve your basic medical skills under the supervision of healthcare staff.
 The nurses and doctors will talk you through everything as you shadow them during ward rounds and consultations.